emkor/todb/README.md

     - `type` is one of currently supported types: `bool`, `string`, `int`, `bigint`, `float`, `datetime`, `date`, `time`
     - `unique`, `index` and `nullable` boolean-flags are self-explanatory
 - `primary_key`
-    - in case of string value of `autoincrement`, SQL table will have additional `ID` column as a primary key of type `Integer` and with `auto-increment` on
+    - in case of string value of `autoincrement`, SQL table will have additional `ID` column as a primary key of type `Integer` and with `auto-increment` enabled
-    - in case of other string value, it's treated as existing column name defined under `columns`, and this column will become primary key of a table
+    - in case of any other string value, it's interpreted as column name defined under `columns`; this column becomes primary key of a table
     - in case of array of strings value, primary key will be clustered key as combination of columns defined under `columns` in defined order